WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### CloudTrail and CloudWatch

-- there is no automated way to have your logs delivered to `CloudTrial`.
+- there is no automated way to have your logs delivered to `CloudTrail`.

 * you have to **create a lambda that listens to s3 events**.
 That lambda will **log to cloudwatch while reading CloudTrail files**.